UK bans travel from 4 more nations over virus; 39 in all

 The U.K. transport department said the majority of cases of the South African variant detected in England so far were linked to international travel and that very few are thought to have come from Europe.

-The measures are aimed at reducing the risk posed by new virus variants into the U.K., which has seen new coronavirus infections and deaths fall sharply since the winter amid a strict 3-month lockdown and Britain’s rapid rollout of coronavirus vaccines.
-The U.K. has now given a first vaccine shot to over 31 million people, 46% of its population.
+The U.K. has seen new coronavirus infections and deaths fall sharply since the winter amid a strict 3-month lockdown and a rapid rollout of coronavirus vaccines.
+The U.K. has now given a first vaccine shot to over 31 million people, or around 46% of its population, a much higher rate than the rest of Europe.

-Despite the improved coronavirus backdrop, the U.K. has recorded Europe’s highest COVID-related death toll, with over 126,500 deaths.
+This week restrictions on gatherings in England were relaxed following a big drop in new cases from a daily rate of around 70,000 earlier this year.
+The U.K. on Friday recorded 3,402 new infections, its lowest level since mid-September.
+The main easing this week allows groups of up to six people, or two households, to meet outdoors.

+Johnson on Friday urged people to follow the rules and to not mix indoors during this Easter weekend even if people have received a vaccine shot.

 Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic,https://apnews.com/hub/coronavirus-vaccine and https://apnews.com/UnderstandingtheOutbreak